Bad drugs - Abilify, Usage, side effects and lawsuits

 If Abilify made your life worse instead of better, read on to learn how we can help you.

-Can a drug turn you into a gambling addict?
+Can abilify turn you into a gambling addict?

 What makes some people more predisposed than others to addictive behaviors like drug use, heavy drinking, and gambling?

 It might be the environments in which they were raised.